 Florida Aquarium’s massive collection of marine life makes it one of the best Tampa Bay attractions for visitors looking for an educational experience.

-Located in downtown Tampa, the Florida Aquarium features over 14,000 marine animals.
+Located in downtown Tampa, the Florida Aquarium houses over 14,000 marine animals.
 It should take you at least three whole hours to make your way through the labyrinth of sea turtles, stingrays, and moray eels.

 Among the aquarium’s best attractions are the touch tanks where you can pet a jellyfish (if you aren’t squeamish), and the Splash Pad area, a 2-acre outdoor space with dump buckets, geysers, and spray zones.